Trusted WordPress tutorials, when you need them most.

 However, if it does not return to a normal state, or you are seeing a 401 error on all your site pages, then you will need to contact your WordPress hosting provider immediately.
 Their staff can check the access and error logs to fix the issue for you.

 We hope this guide has helped you fix the 401 error in WordPress.
-You may also want to see our complete WordPress troubleshooting guide and check out our expert picks for the best WordPress plugins to grow your website.
+You may also want to see our list of the most common WordPress errors and how to fix them and our guide on how to solve the most common block editor problems.

 If you liked this article, then please subscribe to our YouTube Channel for WordPress video tutorials.
 You can also find us on Twitter and Facebook.